Home > Learn > Go Forth…

 Sunday Readings from a Missionary Perspective

-Walk Humbly with Your God – Missionary Commentary for Sunday, August 31
+God is Present – Missionary Commentary for Sunday, October 19

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.